striblab/2019-business-strib-50/README.md

    - Use the `--commit` argument to actually commit changes to the database.
    - Use environment variable `DEBUG=import-companies*` to see any debug information.

+## Print

+A CSV file that is useful for the print version will be output to `scratch/companies.csv`.
+This is done when the `gulp html` command is run, which is apart of any build related command like `gulp develop` or `gulp publish`.

 ## Publishing

 See [docs/publishing.md](./docs/publishing.md).